 A Disconnect Between Economic Growth and Value Creation

 If India cannot deliver returns to global capital, it will not attract investment and given the fundamental lack of domestic capital formation, it will struggle to break from its current trap of employing the majority of the population in low value activities.
 For many investors, the country’s macro growth has not to date translated into attractive risk-adjusted returns.
 Over the last decade the benchmark Sensex index has delivered annualised returns of only 6.8% in Rupee terms and only 2.7% in US dollar terms despite India’s impressive nominal GDP growing at a CAGR of 13% in Rupees and 9% in US dollars over the same period.
+"Until Indians are employed in higher value activities, they will not be rich enough for consumption to evolve towards more discretionary items, and the Indian domestic consumer will not be the key driver of the country’s economic development and value creation."
 This dissonance between growth and market returns is reminiscent of China’s equity markets during its economic miracle which saw the Shanghai Stock Exchange deliver annualised returns of 6% from 1992-2016 or a 4x absolute increase even while China’s nominal GDP grew at an average rate of 15% over the same period, or a 27x absolute increase.
-Nevertheless, despite the poor performance of China’s public markets, private equity investors eventually learned how to capitalise on China’s growth and its increasing links with the world economy, and succeeded in generating average annualised returns of 24% over a ten year period.
+Nevertheless, despite the poor performance of China’s public markets, private equity investors eventually learned how to capitalise on China’s growth and its increasing links with the world economy, and succeeded in generating average annualised returns of 24% over a ten year period .
 In contrast, Indian private equity returns during the same period have been significantly weaker averaging 6% for deals invested between 2004 and 2013.
 This was lower than private equity returns in less risky markets in the region including Japan, South Korea and Australia, and lower than returns in the mature US and European markets.
 Given this reality, the value creation potential of the ‘demographic dividend’ and the related domestic consumption narrative tends to ring hollow for most institutional investors.

 Ten Reasons Why India-International Creates Superior Value